adamkocsis/rampage/index.md

 imagePlot(vals, col=rev(gradinv(100)))
 ```

+    ## Loading required package: spam

+    ## Spam version 2.10-0 (2023-10-23) is loaded.
+    ## Type 'help( Spam)' or 'demo( spam)' for a short introduction
+    ## and overview of this package.
+    ## Help for individual functions is also obtained by adding the
+    ## suffix '.spam' to the function name, e.g. 'help( chol.spam)'.

+    ##
+    ## Attaching package: 'spam'

+    ## The following objects are masked from 'package:base':
+    ##
-    ## png
+    ##     backsolve, forwardsolve

+    ## Loading required package: viridisLite

-    ##   2
+    ##
+    ## Try help(fields) to get started.

 ![](man/figures/fields_default.png)

+This solution is fine, if the goal of the heatmap is to visualize where
+the values are relative to the overall distribution, but not not where
+they are compared to some other value in the same dimension.

-Assuming that the values represent changes from a previous state, it
+For example, assuming that the values represent changes from a previous
-might be important to highlight the `0` level, clearly separating
+state, it might be important to highlight the `0` level, clearly
-increases (positive) from decreases (negative values), for which we can
+separating increases (positive) from decreases (negative values), for
-use the yellow color in this example.
-This task can be solved by
+which we can use the yellow color.
+This task can be solved by defining a
-defining a calbirated color ramp, that can be constructed with some
+calbirated color ramp, that can be constructed with some value (`z`) to
-value (`z`) to color (`color`) tiepoints in a `data.frame`:
+color (`color`) tiepoints in a `data.frame`:

 ``` r
 df <- data.frame(